Token Economics

 Or delegate to a service like Hypha.
 They handle all the technical operations—hardware, software, updates, monitoring—while you retain the fee and revenue rights.
 You still earn, they still earn, everyone's happy.
 This is perfect if you want validator income without validator headaches.

-The genius of the NFT model is that it completely eliminates minimum token staking.
+The genius of the NFT model is that it completely eliminates minimum token staking for validation rights.
 A whale with a billion CX tokens can't run 100 validators.
 They can run exactly as many validators as they have licenses, same as everyone else.
 Validation power is capped and democratized.

 How the Supply Shrinks Over Time